shrumit/Western-Timetable-Maker/README.md

 2. Generating an optimal course timetable based on constraints and preferences.

 ## Algorithm
-The problem of timetable generation is similar to the better-known [N-queens problem](https://en.wikipedia.org/wiki/Eight_queens_puzzle), which is NP-hard.
+The problem of timetable generation is similar to the [N-queens problem](https://en.wikipedia.org/wiki/Eight_queens_puzzle), differing in that all possible solutions have to be determined.
 Western Timetable Maker uses a backtracking depth-first search algorithm to generate conflict-free solutions.
 The implementation is optimized enough to generate timetables in a reasonable amount of time for most course combinations.

 ## Implementation
 Algorithm: JavaScript